 Damianova, Kalina K. and Nascimento, Flavio Lira Augsuto.
 (Re-)emerging Energy Superpowers.
 EUCERS Energy Talks 4.
 London: Konrad Adenauer Stiftung (KAS), 2015.
 (Policy Recommendation Report)

 Damianova, Kalina K. and Kuhn, Maximilian.
-Review of: Iran’s Natural Gas Industry in the Post-Revolutionary Period Optimism, Scepticism and Potential, by Elham Hassanzadeh, The International Energy Law Review (IELR), Sweet & Maxwell, Thomson Reuters, Issue 5, 2015 (Book Review)
+Review of: Iran’s Natural Gas Industry in the Post-Revolutionary Period Optimism, Scepticism and Potential, by Elham Hassanzadeh, The International Energy Law Review (IELR), Sweet & Maxwell, Thomson Reuters, Issue 5, 2015.
+(Book Review)

-Awards and Honors
+Awards and Honours:

 Economic and Social Research Council (ESRC), London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP) +3 studentship; Pathway 12 Strategic: Regional & Security Studies (similar to previously used: KISS Theme 15 Military & Regional Security) 2016/2017 competition